etomtomm/etomtomm/README.md

 # About me

-- ⚡ Fun fact: I am 500 meter from your location and rapidly approaching.
+- ⚡ Fun fact: I am 500 meters from your location and rapidly approaching.